-For teen parents receiving TANF, failure to participate without good cause results in sanction when reconciliation is unsuccessful (see PM 03-13-05).
+For teen parents receiving TANF, failure to cooperate with a RSP without good cause results in sanction when reconciliation is unsuccessful (see PM 03-13-04).

 There are no exemption reasons for a custodial parent under age 20 receiving TANF who does not have a high school diploma or GED.
-The recognized barriers listed in PM 21-01-04 may affect a person's participation and are considered in deciding which program activities are appropriate.
-Pregnancy is recognized as a medical barrier for the 6 weeks prior to the expected date of delivery and for 12 weeks after birth (see PM 21-01-04-a).
+The exemptions listed in PM 03-13-02 may affect a person's participation and are considered in deciding which program activities are appropriate (not caring for Child under Age 1).
+Pregnancy is recognized as a medical barrier for the 6 weeks prior to the expected date of delivery and for 12 weeks after birth.
 A teen parent may be considered for a Family Violence Exclusion.
-See PM 21-01-05.
+See PM 03-13-02-e.

 Young parents who do not receive TANF may volunteer to participate in the program.
 They may receive the full range of available services.
 Supportive service payments may be made when the young parent participates in TPS through a contractor.

 Do not take any negative action on the case if a young parent who does not receive TANF fails or refuses to comply with TPS program requirements.